 Terms & Conditions for use of AB Logo

-Use of the AB Logo & TCSPL Certification Mark is subject to the conditions detailed below:
+Use of the AB Logo & TCSPL Certification Mark is subject to the conditions detailed below and after TCSPL has been accredited

 - Where AB Logo & TCSPL Certification Mark is used, the client shall ensure that they are used together, not in isolation and not disproportionately represented, and positioned in a manner that ensures the relationship between the AB and the TCSPL Certification Mark along with the Standard and Certification Number.